 - Your notification can be supplemented later.

-- Detailed instructions for SUE reporting are available in all the official EU languages here.
+- Detailed instructions for SUE reporting are available at the European Commission website.

 - Include a causality assessment in the SUE notification, if possible.
-Instructions for causality assessment are available in all the official EU languages here.
+Instructions for causality assessment are available in all the official EU languages at the European Commission website.

 - Send your completed SUE Form A to Tukes at [email protected]

-- Further information on communication related to a serious undesirable effect caused by a cosmetic product is available at the European Commission website, here.
+- Further information on communication related to a serious undesirable effect caused by a cosmetic product is available at the European Commission website.

 SUE notifications submitted by health professionals and cosmetics end users

 Health professionals and cosmetics end users do not have an obligation to submit a SUE notification.
 It is important for the person responsible for a product to receive information about all SUEs caused by the product.

 If a professional, such as a cosmetologist or a hairdresser, who uses cosmetic products, also resells cosmetic products the professional is a distributor of the sold products.

 What to do if you are a health professional or an end user of cosmetic products and you notice a serious undesirable effect caused by a cosmetic product: